Are you looking after someone? If so you could be a carer.

 Cares (Scotland) Act

-The Carers (Scotland) Act comes into place in April 2018.
-The Act will ensure carers and young carers are identified and supported so they can continue to care if they wish to do so.
-This will make sure carers know their rights and how to get help and support they are entitled to.
+From April 2018, the Carers (Scotland) Act sets out measures to ensure carers and young carers know their rights and how to get the help and support they are entitled to.
+The overall aim of the Act is for carers to be supported to continue to care, for as long as they choose, in better health and to have a life alongside caring.
 Our NHS staff will provide you with much of the information you need to help you in your caring role.

 Help and support that is available for you?